matviienko/docker-taiga/README.md

+# Patched by @matviienko

+See `.env.example` file for example of `.env` file which you need to create in order to make it work, follow comments, supereasy.

+MacOS X: simply run `sh run.sh`

+Enjoy taiga at `http://localhost/`.
+In case of backup: your database now in `pgdata` folder and media in `media` folder.

 # What is Taiga?

 Taiga is a project management platform for startups and agile developers & designers who want a simple, beautiful tool that makes work truly enjoyable.